cyralinc/sidecar-failopen/README.md

 The repository for the lambda is open source, and can be forked and updated as needed.
 You can publish it to your local AWS account and refer to your lambda store location when deploying the CloudFormation template.

-> - Does this support snowflake repositories?
+> - Does this tool support Snowflake repositories?

-At this time, snowflake specific repos have a separate fail open configuration that can be found within the [snowflake](./snowflake) directory in this repo.
+Yes.
+All the information to get the fail-open to work with Snowflake repos can be found [here](./docs/snowflake.md).